-In 2009 and 2010, Public Works and Government Services Canada (PWGSC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archaeological and environmental analyses, and studies and post-disaster structural evaluations.
+In 2009 and 2010, Public Services and Procurement Canada (PSPC) carried out a series of activities to come up with a plan for the future of the Armoury: public consultations, a feasibility and profitability analysis, a variety of historical, archaeological and environmental analyses, and studies and post-disaster structural evaluations.

-In June 2011, following an open and transparent tendering process, PWGSC awarded a contract to Arcop (now Architecture 49 Inc.), D.F.S.
+In June 2011, following an open and transparent tendering process, PSPC awarded a contract to Arcop (now Architecture 49 Inc.), D.F.S.
 Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, to prepare the architectural designs and sketches for reconstruction of the Armoury, as well as plans and specifications.

 In November 2012, the Government of Canada unveiled the Design for reconstruction of the Voltigeurs de Québec Armoury.

 In 2015, Arcop, D.F.S.
-Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, provided PWGSC with plans and specifications.
+Inc. Architecture and Design, St Gelais Montminy and Associates, joint venture architects, provided PSPC with plans and specifications.

-On May 19, 2015, following an open and transparent tendering process launched in January 2015, PWGSC awarded a contract evaluated at $72.7M (taxes included) to Pomerleau Inc. for the reconstruction and expansion of the Armoury.
+On May 19, 2015, following an open and transparent tendering process launched in January 2015, PSPC awarded a contract evaluated at $72.7M (taxes included) to Pomerleau Inc. for the reconstruction and expansion of the Armoury.
 Following the completion of the exterior work in Summer 2017, minor work will continue on the interior in order to prepare it for occupancy.